 X.1.1.2 Care Team Service

-This actor manages Care Teams updates received from Care Team Contributors, and provide notification of updates and access to Care Teams subscribers.
+This actor manages Care Team updates received from Care Team Contributors, and provides notification of updates and access to Care Teams subscribers.

 As described above under the Care Team Contributor, the Care Team Service receives a Care Team and manages versions of the Care Team as a whole.
 Note – the Care Team Service SHALL support versioning of the CareTeam resource.

 The Care Team Service SHALL support the delete interaction for the Subscription resource.
 See: http://hl7.org/fhir/STU3???/http.html#delete This enables a Care Team Contributor to unsubscribe from updates for a care team.
-[Emma: Need link to FHIR STU3 html#delete]

 X.2 DCTM Actor Options